trusona/trusona-mobile-sdk-android/README.md

     @NonNull
     @Override
     Future<Fragment> prepare(Trusonafication trusonafication) {
-        // todo: update this method to return an implementation of Future that returns the loaded
+        // todo: update this method to return an implementation of Future that returns the Fragment
+        // that will be used to host the identity document scanner in case one needs to be shown.
+        // The Fragment should be returned by Future.get() only after it has been brought into the
+        // foreground and is ready to host the identity document scanner.
-        // fragment on Future.get().
-The provided trusonafication parameter is the IN_PROGRESS
+        // The provided trusonafication parameter is the IN_PROGRESS trusonafication that we are
-        // trusonafication that we are about to process and can be peeked at to glean information
+        // about to process and can be peeked at to glean information about it.
-        // about it.
     }
 };